bitcraft/dcdrop/readme.md

-DC Drop VMU transfer utility
+DCDROP VMU transfer utility
 ============================

-Simple HTTP server that facilitates transfer of VMU saves from a Dreamcast
+Simple HTTP server that facilitates transfer of VMU saves from a Dreamcast.

+DCDROP enables you to transfer your VMU saves from a Dreamcast to a host computer using the PlanetWeb browser.
+It requires that the Dreamcast is already connected to the host computer using a modem or broadband adapter.

 Features
 --------

 * Transfers VMU saves from Dreamcast to computer
+* Use the PlanetWeb browser to transfer saves
 * Decodes VMU save into a format suitable for emulators